nikcode9/DOS_DETECTOR/README.md

 # DOS_DETECTOR

-this simple tool help you to detect Deauth_DoS Attack on your Machine
+this simple tool help you to detect DoS Attack on your Machine

 Requirements For these Tool :